Exposure 3510 CD

 The same goes for the choice of digital-to-analogue conversion: the dual-mono Burr-Brown PCM1704 DAC first saw the light of day back in 1998, when our sister magazine in the states, Stereophile, announced that it broke 'new ground' and was under consideration by several high-end hi-fi manufacturers.
 That was then, and this is now: the PCM1704 is no longer in production, while the partnering DF1704 digital filter chip is noted on its manufacturer's website as 'not recommended for new designs'.

-that's hardly a problem in a machine that only plays 44.1kHz/16-bit CDs and has no digital inputs.
+Again, Exposure isn't the only hi-fi manufacturer to stick with the technology it knows best, rather than chasing after the latest chipset fashions.
+Moreover, while the 3510 CD's DAC is limited to 96kHz/24-bit, that's hardly a problem in a machine that only plays 44.1kHz/16-bit CDs and has no digital inputs.
 And what it does have, alongside its analogue RCA output, is a brace of digital outputs, in optical and coaxial form, bringing the potential of connection to one of Exposure's partnering, DAC-equipped amplifiers.

 The 3510 CD's transport is carried over from the company's compact XM player , its cover sliding back on rails on the top-plate, and the disc being held in place on the spindle using a magnetic puck.
 The player is powered by a toroidal transformer with separate windings and separate regulation for the transport, digital and analogue stages, while double-sided PCBs are designed for optimal layout and screening.
-As is always the case with 'full-size' CD hardware, there's a lot of fresh air inside the casework [see p58], but the layout is neat and logical.
+As is always the case with 'full-size' CD hardware, there's a lot of fresh air inside the casework, but the layout is neat and logical.

 Completing the package is a remote handset [see p61] able to control both the 3510 CD and the series' integrated and preamplifier models, and includes an option to switch off the display.